 Aristotle once said "Show me the child at seven and I’ll show you the man”.
 Profound words indeed, yet bizarrely accurate.

-It isn’t easy growing up with less than nothing, by that I mean everything I ever owned, actually belonged to someone else, clothes, shoes, bike, toys, I still appreciated all that I had without resentment… However, Scotland’s dislocated Presbyterian system of child care left a lot to be desired.
+It isn’t easy growing up with less than nothing, by that I mean everything I ever owned, actually belonged to someone else, clothes, shoes, bike, toys, I still appreciated all that I had without resentment… However, Scotland’s dislocated system of child welfare left a lot to be desired.

 As an eleven-year-old I officially became a London street kid.
 For four lonely years it was easier to feed and clothe myself here, than at home.
 London was where the seed was planted for a future in Australia, learning to fly and being wealthy, a dream that was continually morphing from a thought to a desire.
 The more time I spent as a London street kid, the more I was manifesting a virtual reality.
 The entire journey became an educational process, one that created an instinct rich in resilience.
 A survival process that contrary to expectation, did not taint my young view of the world, it suddenly became a challenge to make the world a better place.
 My street kid life ended a few months before turning sixteen, when I was eventually discovered, apprehended, and returned to Scotland.